In this product guide:

 Wait, what?
 The Superblast 2?
 Isn’t this shoe too much shoe for a new runner?

 Not at all.
-We see the extremely versatile Superblast as a gateway drug to more advanced running shoes (like plated marathon racers).
+We see the versatile Superblast as a gateway drug to more advanced running shoes (like plated marathon racers).
+It helps that the new SB2’s looser forefoot and softer ride make it less aggressive the SB1.
+It’s certainly more beginner-friendly than the SB1, that’s for sure.

 It has everything that most runners want and need, regardless of their experience level.
 New runners will appreciate the highly cushioned yet lightweight (8.8 ounces) midsole that makes all runs comfortable.
 Be it a marathon or an easy long run, the Flytefoam Turbo midsole has enough ride comfort on tap.

-There are not many running shoes that manage to feel quick while being so cushioned.
+There are not many running shoes that manage to feel peppy and supportive while being so cushioned.
 So for the Superblast 2 to manage both is a rare feat.

 The Superblast 2 is slightly different than the Superblast 1, though.

 The forefoot is more breathable because of the changed mesh, and there’s more room inside.
-The ride is fairly similar, and the outsole grips better because of the forefoot re-design and new Asicsgrip compound.
+The ride is softer than the SB1, and the outsole grips better because of the forefoot re-design and new Asicsgrip compound.

-- Midsole: Flytefoam Turbo, FF Blast Plus foam, 8 mm heel drop.
+- Midsole: Flytefoam Turbo and FF Blast, 8 mm heel drop.

 - Weight: 250 gms/ 8.8 Oz for a half pair of Men’s US 9/UK 8/EUR 42.5/CM 27.